Mary Queen of Scots (2018) Director: Josie Rourke

 The film’s script was constructed based on John Guy’s biography.
 Scarlett Johansson was initially slated to play the lead, but after she backed out the film languished for years.
 Among the many inaccuracies in the film, Mary likely had a French accent (not Scottish) having grown up in France, there pretty much was only rivalry between Elizabeth and Mary from the start (not friendship), among other falsities.
 The film did not receive particularly favorable reviews for its many inaccuracies.

-The redeeming qualities of the film are Ronan’s acting, as well as Margot Robbie’s grizzled performance as Queen Elizabeth I, and the incredible panoramic scenes of the Scottish countryside and castles.
-However, it suffers from an attempt to infuse 21st century moral judgments on 16th century medieval court (notably with the tragic but totally anachronistic situation relating to Mary’s attendants, one a gay man).
+The redeeming qualities of the film are Ronan’s acting, as well as Margot Robbie’s grizzled performance as Queen Elizabeth I, and the incredible panoramic scenery of the Scottish countryside and castles.
+However, it suffers from an attempt to infuse 21st century moral judgments on 16th century medieval court (notably with the tragic but w anachronistic situation relating to Mary’s attendants, one a gay man).
 The film is nothing spectacular but calls for a much-needed reconsideration of the life and legacy of Mary Queen of Scots.